Call for Abstract

 - Track 8-8Waist-Hip Ratio

-Anorexia Nervosa is a psychological and possibly life-threatening eating disorder defined by an extremely low body weight relative to stature (this is called BMI [Body Mass Index] and is a function of an individual’s height and weight), extreme and needless weight loss, illogical fear of weight gain, and distorted perception of self-image and body.
-There are two common types of anorexia, which are as follows: Anorexia Nervosa Binge / Purge Type , Restrictive Anorexia Nervosa.
-Anorexia Nervosa continues to have the highest mortality of all psychiatric conditions.
-Since anorexia involves both mind and body, a team approach to treatment is often best.
-Those who may be involved in anorexia treatment include medical doctors, psychologists, counselors, and dieticians.
+Anorexia Nervosa is a psychological & life-threatening eating disorder defined the persons extremely low body weight & needless weight loss fear, fear of weight gain, and distorted perception of self-image & body.
+There are 2 common types of anorexia, which are as follows: Anorexia Nervosa (eating disorder).
+2) Restrictive Anorexia Nervosa.
+Anorexia Nervosa continues to have the highest mortality of psychiatric conditions.
+Since anorexia involves both mind & body, a team approach to treatment is often best.
+Those who have involved in anorexia treatment include medical doctors, psychologists, counsellors, and dieticians.

 - Track 9-1Eating Disorders in Adolescents and Teens